beatrizmaciel/aem-business-practitioner-studies/Exam AD0-E121/exam-ad0-e121.md

 ✔️ Guild a new profile with the rating property for assets via the Metadata Profiles tool

 ❗ Metadata profiles são utilizados para replicação de propriedades em assets.
 Assim, esses profiles podem ser aplicados a pastas e todos os assets que estiverem nestas pastas passam a ter as mesmas propriedades.
 Se tiverem mais de um profile em pastas mães ou irmães, os metadata profiles usam o profile mais próximo, respeitando a hierarquia da árvore.
 [Saiba mais sobre metadata profiles aqui](https://experienceleague.adobe.com/docs/experience-manager-learn/assets/configuring/metadata-profiles.html)
+⚠️ However, option "Build a new schema with the rating property via the Metadata Schemas tool" is the most appropriate because it directly addresses the requirement of adding a new field for capturing asset ratings and provides a systematic approach for managing asset metadata in AEM Assets.

 3 // A new user who is a member of the content-authors group needs to access the AEM web console.
 The new user should not be added to the administrator's group.
 What should the Business Practitioner recommend?